weaveworks/weave/reweave/BUILDING.md

 ### Makefile

 The [Makefile](build/Makefile) is a distilled version of the [old Makefile](../Makefile).
 It only builds executables.
-It invokes the correct C cross-compiler, and picks up the correct static `libpcap`, based on the target architecture. **It is meant be used only in Stage 2 of the build process, and not directly.**
+It invokes the correct C cross-compiler, and picks up the correct static `libpcap`, based on the target architecture. **It is meant be used only in Stage 2 of the build process, and not directly on a development environment.**

 ## Build Tools